ENHYPEN – Shine On Me. Lyrics Meaning: Finding Your Personal Star in the Darkest Night

 Hitoriyogari ja dame nanda

-It’s no good if I’m the only one feeling it
+It’s no good if I’m all by myself

 Boku wa fuan ni tsutsumarete shimau yo